PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 	- Software development
 ## Pricing & Billing
 - Google was the first major cloud provider to deliver per-second billing.
-- Automatically applied sustained-use discounts, which are automatic discounts that you get for running a virtual machine instance for a significant portion of the billing month.
+- Automatically applied sustained-use discounts are automatic discounts you get for running a virtual machine instance for a significant portion of the billing month.
 Specifically, when you run an instance for more than 25% of a month, Compute Engine automatically gives you a discount for every incremental minute you use for that instance.

 https://cloud.google.com/products/calculator